Docker-Tutorialz/api-produto/README.md

 ### `Using the NodeJS application to run on container`

 1.1.
-Some concept before to start:
+Now we will work using `Docker images` befores some concepts to start:

 - Container image: basically a template for our container
 -  How to buid your Docker image?
 There are two ways to buid: